 There are far better alternatives out there!
 Speak to your vet and see what kinds of solutions are best for your pup.

 A vet can rule out any potential health issues that are causing acid reflux.
 Plus, they can recommend better diets to provide natural relief.

 Tums are fine for short-term relief.
-But if you want to deal with those acid-reflux problems, you'll need to switch to an anti acid reflux diet and make some lifestyle changes.
+But if you want to deal with those acid-reflux problems, you’ll need to make some diet and lifestyle changes.
 Only then can your pup be free of heartburn for good!